 By combining the two design styles you’ll easily create a rich and nuanced look in your kitchen that will be unique to your home.

-Now that we’ve gone over the best kitchen remodel ideas for 2019, let’s look at the kitchen design ideas you should avoid for good reason.
+Now that we’ve gone over the best kitchen remodel ideas, let’s look at the kitchen design ideas you should avoid for good reason.

 Because nothing dates a home more than cherry-toned wood, we suggest steering clear of the material in every room as it’s too traditional and common to consider.